-- Similar claims hold in the physical (SINR) model as well... - Results are unchanged even if the channel can be broken into subchannels - There are literally thousands of results on capacity, e.g. - on random destinations - on power-law traffic patterns (probability to communicate to a close-by destination is higher) - communication through relays - communication in mobile networks - etc. - Problem: The model assumptions are sometimes quite optimistic, if not unrealistic... - Q: What is the capacity of non-random networks?
+- Similar claims hold in the physical [SINR] model as well... - Results are unchanged even if the channel can be broken into subchannels - There are literally thousands of results on capacity, e.g. - on random destinations - on power-law traffic patterns (probability to communicate to a closer node is higher) - communication through relays - communication in mobile networks - this research area has been quite a hobby of information theorists. - Problem: The model assumptions are sometimes quite optimistic, if not unrealistic... - What is the capacity of non-random networks?